Flamefork/fleet/README.md

 `(deftemplate fn-name [& args] source?)`
 Creates function with name fn-name and defined args.
-If source is defined, and it's String, it's parsed.
-If source is defined, and it's Reader, it's read and parsed.
+If source is defined, it's parsed as String containing template.
-If source is not defined, file `fn_name.fleet` found in one of `*fleet-template-paths*` is loaded and parsed.
+If source is not defined, file `fn_name.fleet` found in one of `@search-paths` is loaded and parsed.

-`*fleet-template-paths*`
+`search-paths`
-List of path used for template search.
+List of paths used for template search (Atom).

-`*fleet-escape-fn*`
+`escape-fn`
-Function for escaping XML tags & entities.
+Function for escaping XML tags & entities (Atom).

 ## Template Language